 The contextualized scientometrics research line aims to develop a new framework for the use of scientometrics for supporting research evaluation and research management.
 Contextualized scientometrics offers an alternative approach to present approaches based on three key principles: context, simplicity, and diversity.
 According to these principles, scientometric indicators should be complemented with contextual information, they should preferably be simple and easy to understand, and a diversity of scientometric indicators should be made available to cover the different dimensions relevant in the evaluation of scientific research.
-The research line will use results from a number of other research lines in the QSS group (i.e., altmetrics, bibliometric data sources, full-text analysis, and scientometric tools), and it is likely that the research line will also benefit from results of the SES and STIS groups.
-Furthermore, work in the contextualized scientometrics research line will be done in close collaboration with the Responsible Metrics research theme.
+The research line will use results from a number of other research lines in the QSS group (i.e., altmetrics, bibliometric data sources, full-text analysis, and scientometric tools), and the research line also aims to make use of results from other research groups at CWTS.

 The main objective of this research line is to investigate the characteristics and possibilities of altmetric data sources in order to provide a more comprehensive and contextualized understanding of science and scholarship.
 In particular, the research line focuses on the following questions: What is the role of social media in scholarly communication?
 What could be the value of altmetric data in the framework of contextualized scientometrics?
 And what are the practical applications of altmetrics for the study of the sciences?
 To answer these questions, the altmetrics research line takes three main approaches: (1) the conceptual and theoretical study of altmetric data sources and their analytical possibilities, (2) the technical analysis of the features, possibilities, and limitations of altmetric data sources and the metrics they provide, and (3) the development of applications of altmetrics for a variety of practical purposes.
 The altmetrics research line is expected to develop models of understanding of online activities around scholarly outputs as well as practical proposals on how these models can be framed in research evaluation and scientometric studies.